APCsDrunkestDriver/Project-A/README.md

 # Project A

-## setting up your developement environment
+## setting up your developement environment (WARNING, THESE INSTRUCTIONS ARE OUTDATED)
 ### for Main Pong

 1. clone the repository